RudraJikadra/CityDash-Game-Corona-SDK-Android/README.md

 Youtube referance Video : https://www.youtube.com/watch?v=0GtUxdSeWzk

 ## Note
-All the files images, code files are to be kept on the same folder.
+All the files images, code files are to be kept in the same folder.